aledruetta/RasPi_ARM_Assembly/README.md

 registerAn alternative way to print the value of a register (or, if none is specified, of allregisters) in hex and decimal.
 Specify the register without a leading %, e.g., rdi.

+display $register

+Display the content of a register.

 x/[count][format] [address]

 Examine the contents of a specified memory address, or the current address ifnone specified.
 If count is specified, displays specified number of words.
 Ad-dresses can be symbolic (e.g.,main) or numeric (e.g.,0x10a44).
 Formats areas for print.
 Particularly useful for printing the program text, e.g., x/100i foo disassembles and prints 100 instructions starting at foo.